qualcomm/QcNode/README.md

 # Overview

-The QC is Qualcomm ADAS hardware abstraction layer that provides user friendly APIs to access the Qualcomm ADAS hardware accelerator.
+The QCNode is Qualcomm ADAS hardware abstraction layer that provides user friendly APIs to access the Qualcomm ADAS hardware accelerator.
 It is ADAS service oriented to provide user friendly component and utils to cover the perception and compute vision related task.

 # Documents